1. "How to Make the Perfect Homemade Cranberry Jam/Sauce

 Method of preparation

-Let it simmer by stirring occasionally, add the orange zest and then the cranberries .
-Allow to simmer ; not boil as this will start to pop.
-Keep stirring and if desired mash berries with a wooden spoon and continue to cook until most of the berries have been scattered open and sauce that’s to look like jelly – about 8-10 minutes.
-If you prefer a smoother consistency, blend with a hand blender as I did for this consistently.
-Please not once it sets in the fridge, it will look like jelly
+Let it simmer, stirring occasionally.
+Add the orange zest and then the cranberries.
+Allow to simmer; do not boil, as this will cause them to pop.
+Keep stirring, and if desired, mash berries with a wooden spoon and continue to cook until most berries have burst open and the sauce begins to resemble jelly—about 8-10 minutes.
+For a smoother consistency, blend with a hand blender as I did for this consistency.
+Note that once it sets in the fridge, it will look like jelly.

-Turn stove off, remove from heat and allow to cool down
+Turn off the stove, remove from heat, and allow to cool.

-You may add vanilla extract or essence if you prefer .
-Adjust consistency with a tablespoon or more of water.
+You may add vanilla extract or essence if you prefer.
+Adjust the consistency with a tablespoon or more of water.

 Watch me make it